February 18, 2025 3 min read

 What can I do?

 Practice changing water the 2Hr Way regularly, which involves stirring up and siphoning away detritus on substrate and on the surface of slow growers such as Buceps.
 This instantly reduces the #1 algae trigger- organic waste.
-As slow growers, Buceps have a far harder time outgrowing algae than faster growing stem plants.
-APT Fix can be spot-dosed as an effective remedy for existing algae, while more regular water change (and feeding more moderately) would help control the build-up of organic waste in the future.
+Being slow growing, Buceps have a much harder time outgrowing algae than faster growing stem plants.
+APT Fix can be spot-dosed as an effective remedy for existing algae, while more regular water changes (and more moderate feeding) would help to control the build-up of organic waste in the future.

 Insufficient flow

-Buceps do a lot better in environments with good flow.
-Small tanks with hang-on back filters tend to have ‘dead zones’ with poor flow.
-Sometimes, wood and rocks may impede flow.
-When planting, it is better to avoid these areas.
-It can be counter-intuitive as Buceps can grow attached to hardscape and we have a natural tendency to place them in deep crevices.
+Buceps work much better in environments with good flow.
+Small tanks with backpack filters tend to have 'dead zones' of poor flow.
+Sometimes wood and rocks can obstruct the flow.
+It is better to avoid these areas when planting.
+This can be counter-intuitive as Buceps can grow on hardscape and we have a natural tendency to place them in deep crevices.

 What can I do?